idlemachinery/book-bound-json-server-api/README.md

 # Book-Bound JSON Server API

 This project is a [JSON Server](https://github.com/typicode/json-server) implementation of an API for the Book-Bound API Challenge.

-JSON Server is extremely simple to use from the command line but I have also included `server.js` to demonstrate setting up a custom server in code.
+JSON Server is extremely simple to use from the command line so I have also included `server.js` to demonstrate setting up a custom server in code.

 ## Book-Bound API Challenge